Navigating cancer can be a real challenge.

 Why trust it?

-PeerNav was developed by a team of healthcare professionals, patients and caregivers.
+PeerNav was created by a team of healthcare professionals, patients and caregivers.

-Our Peer Navigators are cancer survivors who have specialized skills, received formal training and are supported by healthcare professionals.
+Our Peer Navigators are cancer survivors who receive specialized training and ongoing support from healthcare professionals.

 Testimonials